Skip to content

 • get_event_stats(): Unified stream summary stats (for example processed_events, dropped_event_count, callback_error_count, backpressure_policy, stream_mode).

-• report(..., curve_freq="raw" | "D"): Generate HTML report with raw or daily curve frequency.
+• report(..., curve_freq="D" | "raw"): Generate HTML report with daily end-of-day curves by default, or switch back to raw frequency.

 orders_by_strategy = result.orders_by_strategy()